-- A wide range of observers report that Iran has provided funding to political candidates in neighboring Iraq and Afghanistan in an effort to build political allies in those countries.12 - Iran has reportedly provided direct payments to leaders of neighboring states in an effort to gain and maintain their support.
-For example, in 2010 then-President of Afghanistan Hamid Karzai publicly acknowledged that his office had accepted direct cash payments from Iran.13 - Iran has established some training and education programs that bring young Muslims to study in Iran.
+- A wide range of observers report that Iran has provided funding to political candidates in neighboring Iraq and Afghanistan to cultivate allies there.
+12 - Iran has reportedly provided direct payments to leaders of neighboring states in an effort to gain and maintain their support.
+In 2010, then-President of Afghanistan Hamid Karzai publicly acknowledged that his office had accepted direct cash payments from Iran. - Iran has established some training and education programs that bring young Muslims to study in Iran.
 One such program, headed by cleric Mohsen Rabbani, runs in Latin America despite the low percentage of Muslim inhabitants there.